ZackFairTS/quicksight-dashboard/README.md

 # QuickSight Dashboard Web Service

-A Node.js web service for embedding AWS QuickSight dashboards with dynamic URL generation and HTTPS support.
+A Node.js web service for embedding AWS QuickSight dashboards and QuickChat with dynamic URL generation and HTTPS support.

 ## Setup